 - Click Change password to modify the current password.

-Service and Process Protection (Windows only): Prevents malware from stopping, modifying, or deleting the following Windows services:
+Prevents malware from stopping, modifying, or deleting the following Windows services.
+The following options are available:

 - Malwarebytes Endpoint Agent: Handles the communication between Nebula and the endpoint.
 Protected on Windows 10 Build 1703 and above.